melvin0008/julia/doc/manual/metaprogramming.rst

 The answer is macros.

-Macros are useful because they allow the programmer to transform generated code into expanded expressions *before* the full program is compiled and executed.
+Macros are useful because they execute at when the code is parsed, not at the time it is run.
+Therefore, they allow the programmer to generate code *before* the full program is compiled and executed.

 Macro invocation
 ~~~~~~~~~~~~~~~~